 Replace ZENworks_Server_Address with the IP address or DNS name of the ZENworks Server.
-You only need to specify the port if you are not using the default port (443).
+You only need to specify the port if you are not using one of the default ports (80 or 443).
 ZENworks Control Center requires an HTTPS connection; HTTP requests are redirected to HTTPS.